 Things to Do with a Day in Port

 If you’d prefer a smaller, more personalized tour than the cruise ship offers, book a Rome Shore Excursion full-day tour with Miles&Miles, one of our favorite tour companies, that includes pick-up and drop-off at your ship and an English-speaking private guide.
 Or if you want to get into Rome on your own, make the most of your day with this Rome In A Day Tour with Vatican, Colosseum & Historic Center that includes top sights and a guided tour of both the Colosseum and Vatican Museums – use promo code ITALYMARTHA for 5% discount.

 If you don’t want to worry about making it back to your ship on time but want to explore a little on your own, you can spend the morning wandering through the old town, visiting the National Archaeological Museum, and exploring the market, then have a relaxing seafood lunch in a restaurant.

 You could also spend the day at a nearby beach or visit the ruins of the Roman baths, Le Terme Taurine, and soak in the Ficoncella hot springs.
 There’s even a pebble beach in Civitavecchia, near the train station, and a seaside promenade with bars and restaurants.

-- If you want to spend the night before or after your cruise, see and compare Civitavecchia hotels.
+- See and compare Civitavecchia hotels if you want to spend the night before or after your cruise.